Shelbyville, Tennessee: In popular culture

 Shelbyville was featured in Miranda Lambert's video "Famous in a Small Town".

 The city was also profiled in the film Welcome to Shelbyville, as part of the PBS documentary film series Independent Lens.
 The film spotlights recent demographic changes in the community, with a focus on the growing number of immigrants from Latin America and Somalia (both Somalis and people from the Bantu minority ethnic group).

-Shelbyville was also featured in GADA film's Our Very Own (2005 Film), directed by Cameron Watson.
+Shelbyville was also featured in GADA film's Our Very Own (2005), directed by Cameron Watson.
 The film, dubbed "a love story to Shelbyville", highlighted some of the peculiar and humorous memories of Shelbyville in the 1970s.